-Working with clients on the Connection side of CopyPress, I’m often asked, “how long do you think it will take you to place all of the content?”
+Working with clients on the promotional side of CopyPress, I’m often asked, “how long do you think it will take you to place all of the content?”
 This is always a tough one to answer because I can only ever give a rough estimate with a secondary response of, “well, you know if we were buying links we could do this in about a week.”
 Sure we could throw some money at bloggers on low-end sites just to get the content published, but what value does that have to our client?
 So what if we wow them with a speedy delivery?
-When you rush through and half-arse something, the end results are never what you really want.
+When you rush through or take shortcuts, the end results are never what you really want.

 For our Connections service we work within some strict metrics and boundaries to ensure consistency and overall quality.
 We have a lot of quality disqualifiers such as ranking for any keywords in SEM Rush; if a domain fails even one of these tests we won’t use it for a campaign.